BlazeSoftware/atoms/README.md

 We've designed the toolkit not to interfere with others or your own styles, hence Blaze won't automatically do anything to your site.

-The following won't change by simply linking to blaze.min.css like it would with others such as Bootstrap or Foundation:
+The following won't change by simply linking to blaze.css like it would with others such as Bootstrap or Foundation:

 ```html
 <button type="button">Button</button>